Nutanix Glossary

-What is Virtualization Technology?
+What is virtualization?

-Virtualization, as the name implies, creates a virtual version of a once-physical item.
+Virtualization, as the name implies, is a technology that creates a virtual version of a once-physical item.
 In a datacenter, the most commonly virtualized items include operating systems, servers, storage devices, or desktops.
 With virtualization, technologies like applications and operating systems are abstracted away from the hardware or software beneath them.
 Hardware virtualization involves virtual machines (VMs), which take the place of a “real” computer with a “real” operating system.

 RELATED